Or how to quickly replace electricity pylons which are damaged or under maintenance?

 Electricity: The vital issue of our societies, which depends, among other things, on the strength of the pylons

 Electricity is the backbone of our modern world.
-And the pylons, which support the high-voltage lines, are the transport arteries.
+And the pylons, which support the high-voltage transmission lines, are the transport arteries.
 Being the key elements, pylons create a formidable web, both powerful and fragile at the same time.
 They are the crucial links that are subject to climatic hazards, landslides, deteriorations, sabotage, vandalism and maintenance difficulties.

 Many are the examples that illustrate how the failure of power lines has such major consequences for the population, the economy, and public services.